getify/You-Dont-Know-JS/scope-closures/ch6.md

 Let's consider an example where `function` scoping can be useful.

-The mathematical operation "factorial" (notated as "6!") is the multiplication of a given integer against all successively lower integers down to `1` -- actually, you can stop at `2` since multiplying `1` does nothing.
+The mathematical operation "factorial" (notated as "6!") is the multiplication of a given integer against all successively lower integers down to `1`—actually, you can stop at `2` since multiplying `1` does nothing.
 In other words, "6!" is the same as "6 * 5!", which is the same as "6 * 5 * 4!", and so on.
 Because of the nature of the math involved, once any given integer's factorial (like "4!") has been calculated, we shouldn't need to do that work again, as it'll always be the same answer.

 So if you naively calculate factorial for `6`, then later want to calculate factorial for `7`, you might unnecessarily re-calculate the factorials of all the integers from 1 up to 6.
 If you're willing to trade memory for speed, you can solve that wasted computation by caching each integer's factorial as it's calculated: